USS Dobler: World War II

-Dobler voyaged to Port Arthur, Texas, on escort duty from 15 to 28 July 1943, then served as training ship.
-Reassigned to transatlantic convoy duty, from 27 August 1943 to 14 June 1945, Dobler made 11 voyages from Boston, Norfolk and New York to Bizerte, Tunisia; Oran, Algeria; and Palermo, Sicily.
+Dobler voyaged to Port Arthur, Texas, on escort duty from 15 to 28 July 1943, then served as a training ship.
+Reassigned to transatlantic convoy duty, from 27 August 1943 to 14 June 1945, Dobler made 11 voyages from Boston, Norfolk, and New York to Bizerte, Tunisia; Oran, Algeria; and Palermo, Sicily.
 On 11 May 1944, her convoy was attacked off the North African coast by a large number of torpedo and bombing planes which she aided in driving away before they could damage the convoy.

 Post-War

-From 18 July-10 September 1945, Dobler had training duty at New London, Connecticut.
+From 18 July to 10 September 1945, Dobler had training duty at New London, Connecticut.
 She arrived at New York on 11 September, and was decommissioned there on 2 October 1945.
 Dobler was sold for scrap on 12 July 1946.